Seagate/cortx-motr/dtm0/it/all2all/README.md

 Try running the test again.
 Refer [this](https://github.com/Seagate/cortx-motr/blob/dtm0-main/dtm0/it/all2all/README.md#command-to-run-this-test)

 ## Known Issues
-### 1. all2all integration test performs all tests and at the end shows test status as FAIL because of m0d service failed.
+### 1. all2all integration test performs all tests and at the end shows test status as FAIL because of m0d service failed
+This issue is likely caused by a bug [EOS-19683](https://jts.seagate.com/browse/EOS-19683) that will be fixed in the upstream.
+Here is a patch for Hare where a similar issue is described: Refer [this](https://github.com/Seagate/cortx-hare/pull/1606)

 Example test log is as shown below:
 ```sh
 ERR: Process m0d@0x7200000000000001:0xc.service failed